vbirds/tokoro/readme.md

     LOG_Error("Timeout after 10 second when try to load %s", meshPath);
 }
 ```
-Note that, **when any of the coroutine returned, all the other sub-coroutines are immdediatly stopped** by this awaiter.
-If you do need other coroutines to keep running after Any awaiter, you have to start them as root coroutines, and wait for their handle instead.
+**Note:** When **any** coroutine finishes, all other sub-coroutines are immediately stopped by the `Any` awaiter.
+If you want the other coroutines to keep running after `Any` completes, you need to start them as **root coroutines** and wait for their handles separately.

 ```cpp
 Handle<Mesh> handle1 = GlobalScheduler().Start(LoadMesh, mesh1);